7th February 2017

 Here, we’re looking at just a few children-friendly things to do in the Lake District that you won’t want to miss when you join us for a stay.

-Mirehouse is a picturesque 17th-century manor house which sits on the shores of Bassenthwaite Lake.
-It also benefits from beautiful extensive grounds which provide many natural and hidden play areas to keep little ones occupied.
-A change of clothes is recommended, or at very least a pair of wellies as the children will want to enjoy the messiest of adventures.
-The Mirehouse Manor House has its own beautiful Bee Garden, complete with the heather maze and sheltered picnic dens.
-There is also an adventure playground, zip wire and rope climbs to brave for those a bit bigger.
+Mirehouse is a picturesque 17th-century manor house that sits on the shores of Bassenthwaite Lake.
+It also benefits from extensive manicured grounds which provide many natural and hidden play areas to keep little ones occupied.
+A change of clothes is recommended (or at very least a pair of wellies) as younger family members will want to enjoy the messiest of adventures.
+The Mirehouse Manor House boasts its own beautiful Bee Garden, complete with heather maze and picnic dens and there’s an adventure playground, zip wire and rope climbs to brave for those a bit bigger.
 Nearby in Dodd Wood you can take to a selection of stunning hiking and biking trails, where you can spot osprey and other wild birds.